ericgj/elm-sparklines/README.md

 $ elm install ericgj/elm-sparklines
 ```

-For color configuration, you will also need to install
+For color and label size configuration, you will also need to install
-`elm-community/typed-svg`, and use `TypedSvg.Types.Paint`.
+`elm-community/typed-svg`, and use `TypedSvg.Types.Paint` and `TypedSvg.Types.Length`.

 For brushing, you will need to install `gampleman/elm-visualization`, and
 create and maintain a brush in your model as described in the